When do people usually wear an allergy mask?

 researching any mask it is important to note what type of filtration that the mask provides.
 We have masks with HEPA

-filtration, charcoal cloth filtration, carbon filters, and some with no filters.
+filtration, charcoal cloth filtration, carbon filters, and some with no filters (filter media is built right into the body of the mask or respirator).
 The

 3M 6291 HEPA mask provides HEPA level

 filtration for any outdoor work or activity.
-The respirator itself will last a long time because the filters are replaceable.
+The respirator itself will last a very long time because the filters are replaceable, and

-at least 99.7% of particles 0.3 microns or smaller and also works well in filtering oil based contaminants.
+at least 99.97% of particles 0.3 microns or smaller (HEPA standard) and also works well in filtering oil based contaminants.
+There are a few types of HEPA respirators

 What is the best mask for an urban commuter?